5/6/2025

 Analyst, Citigroup

-OK, got it.
-And then coming back to the the cost saving side of things, you know, as you selected which rigs and frac crews were retained, were you able to capture some immediate savings, you know, from those that that the crews that you retained or are you seeing service companies more willing to do blend and extends with any contracts in place?
-I'm just curious about kind of how quickly you're able to secure some statements from your service providers.
+Got it.
+And then coming back to the cost savings side of things, you know, as you selected which rigs and frac crews were retained, were you able to capture some immediate savings, you know, from those that the crews that you retained?
+Or are you seeing service companies, you know, more willing to do a blend and extends with any contracts in place?
+I'm just curious about kind of how quickly you're able to secure some savings from your service providers.

 speaker

-Well, I'll give a high level comment.
-I think for us, you know, we've always tried to have very short term contracts so that we can have these conversations quickly, both on the completion side and the drilling side.
-You know, I think it's kind of a different story on both sides.
-On the drilling side, we use a multitude of contractors and, you know, those conversations are probably more fluid.
-You know, on the completion side, you know, we've always been big fans of the Haliburton, Zeus, E fleets.
-We run four of those today.
-And so I think I truly think that that relationship is more of a business partner type relationship where we're going to get through it together.
-But I'll let Danny give some some details.
-Yeah, I think, you know, case kind of
+Well, I'll give a high-level comment.
+I think for us, we've always tried to have very short-term contracts so that we can have these conversations quickly, both on the completion side and the drilling side.
+I think it's kind of a different story on both sides.
+On the drilling side, we use a multitude of contractors, and those conversations are probably more fluid.
+On the completion side, we've obviously been big fans of the Halliburton Zeus E-Fleets, we run four of those today.
+I truly think that that relationship is more of a business partner type relationship where we're going to get through it together, but I'll let Danny give some details.
+Yeah, I think the case kind of hit the nail on the head.

 speaker

-constantly in commercial negotiations with our service providers based on market conditions and, you know, what we're seeing in the pricing market and, you know, what kind of service quality we're receiving from them.
-And, you know, so when we when we lower activity internally, it's a discussion with all of them on, you know, who's going to be willing to work with us and, you know, as the market can soften more broadly, we'll continue to have those conversations.
-You know, I think cases that before every day is RFQ day, Diamondback.
-And, you know, we continue to just keep our ear to the ground on where the service market is and, you know, want to recognize the best commercial value for for our shareholders and those discussions around our procurement process.
+We are constantly in commercial negotiations with our service providers based on market conditions and what we're seeing in the pricing market and what kind of service quality we're receiving from them and When we lower activity internally, it's a discussion with all of them on who's going to be willing to work with us.
+As the market softens more broadly, we'll continue to have those conversations.
+I think Kate just said before, every day is RFQ day at Diamondback.
+We continue to just keep our ear to the ground on where the service market is and want to recognize the best commercial value for our shareholders and those discussions around our procurement process.

 speaker